OliseNS/Final-Project_NeNai/README.md

 # EEG Clustering and Model Evaluation

-## Overview
+## Description
-This project explores EEG feature clustering using the K-Means algorithm and evaluates clustering performance using metrics such as cohesion and silhouette score.
+This repository focuses on clustering EEG (electroencephalogram) features using the KMeans algorithm, alongside performance evaluation and visualization.
+The project includes feature generation, which transforms raw EEG data into meaningful representations for clustering.
+The primary aim is to assess clustering metrics (e.g., cohesion, separation, silhouette score) and visually compare results across datasets.

-## Features
+### Key Features
+- **EEG Data Pre-processing**: Ensures clean and structured data for analysis.
-- **EEG Data Processing**: Preprocess and extract relevant features from EEG signals.
+- **Feature Generation**: Extracts meaningful features from raw EEG signals to improve clustering performance.
-- **K-Means Clustering**: Apply K-Means to group EEG feature sets.
-- **Evaluation Metrics**: Compute cohesion (within-cluster variance) and silhouette score (cluster separation and compactness).
+- **Clustering with KMeans**: Groups EEG features into distinct clusters.
+- **Performance Evaluation**: Metrics include:
+  - Silhouette Score
+  - Cohesion and Separation
+  - Recall, Specificity, and F1-Score
-- **Visualization**: Generate plots to illustrate clustering results.
+- **Visualization**: Provides visual comparisons of clustering results across multiple datasets.

 ## Requirements
 Ensure you have the following installed: